traPtitech/traefik-forward-auth/README.md

     - Allows ease parsing and configuration from env, yaml, json, or toml files.
     - Instead, no longer accepts configurations from CLI args.
     - Several field names have been changed alongside to be more consistent overall.
+- Use JWT (Json Web Token) instead of re-inventing the original token format.
+- Dynamic mapping of userinfo values to header values.
+- More expressive traefik-like language to replace the 'whitelist' and email 'domain' user filtering.

+Despite quite a few breaking changes from upstream, it still supports the same basic usage, and even more advanced dynamic usages.

 ### Releases